 How it works: A sample of mucus is typically taken from a person’s nose or throat (a few use saliva).
 The sample is stored in a sterile tube or vial and then sent to a lab equipped with PCR (polymerase chain reaction) technology.
 Trained lab technicians extract any genetic material and mix it with reagents (chemicals, primers and probes — some derived from the coronavirus itself) to greatly amplify viral genetic material if present.

 How accurate is it: overall these are the most reliable tests and are the gold standard for accuracy.
 However no test is perfect and some things can affect the test’s accuracy: you may have the virus, but the swab might not collect it from your nose or throat; the sample may be accidentally contaminated by the virus during collection or analysis; the sample may not be kept at the correct temperature prior to analysis; the reagents used during the PCR analysis may not work correctly.

-How long it takes: Samples are sent to centralized labs for analysis, so it can take days (sometimes over a week during times of high demand), though a result can be quicker if hospitals or clinics have PCR testing capacity in-house.
+How long it takes: Samples are sent to centralized labs for analysis, so it can take days, though results are coming back quicker as hospitals and regional health departments have PCR testing capacity in-house.
 There are two rapid PCR tests, which can be run on specialized platforms already available in certain clinical sites across the U.S. The fastest one, by Abbott Labs, can provide a result in less than 15 minutes, but several studies suggest this test can miss 10-15% of cases.

-How it works: Think of a rapid Strep test in a doctor’s office, or at-home pregnancy test.
-A sample is typically taken from a person’s nose or throat (tests using saliva are in the works) and put onto a specially treated strip, which uses a color marker to indicate if coronavirus proteins are present.
+How it works: Think of a rapid Strep test in a doctor’s office or an at-home pregnancy test.
+A sample is typically taken from a person’s nose or throat and put onto a specially treated strip, which uses a color marker to indicate if coronavirus proteins are present.